KaniNetwork/custom-lang/README.md

 **Disclaimer:** You can't create power, you can just change the descritpion of a power but it will leave it with the classic werewolf game power

-PLEASE KEEP THE TEMPLATE, DONT USE SOME FANTASY
+PLEASE KEEP THE TEMPLATE, DONT USE SOME FANTASY AND ALSO DONT MOOVE THE ROLE ORDER